 Due to different insecticide treatments applied, the Orange vineyard trial yielded different results from the AREC vineyard.
-In 2011, mealybug counts ranged from 0 to 26 and an average count per vine across date and treatments was 7.1 (Figure 5).
+In 2011, mealybug counts ranged from 0 to 26 and an average count per vine across date and treatments was 7.1 (Figure 3).
 When effects of date, treatment, and their interaction were examined using ANOVA, there was no statistically significant (P < 0.05) interaction between date and treatment.
 Both date and treatment significantly (P < 0.05) affected the number of mealybug on vines.
 The differences in dates were basically the declining trend in number of mealybugs following application of insecticide treatments.
 There was a significant difference of mealybug counts (P < 0.05) between treated and non-treated vines; however, spirotetramat and dinotefuran were not significantly different.

-Figure 5.
+Figure 3.
 Seasonal changes of mealybug counts on the vines treated with Movento, Scorpion, and an untreated check in 2011 and 2012.
 The middle line of the box is the mean number, and bottom and top are 25% and 75% data range, respectively.
 Both Movento and Scorpion were applied using a backpack sprayer onto foliage twice in mid-June in both years.

-In 2012, the overall population of mealybugs was lower than 2011 (Figure 5).
+In 2012, the overall population of mealybugs was lower than 2011 (Fig. 3).
 The range of mealybugs counted per vine varied from 0 to 17, and an average count per vine across date and treatment was 1.9.
 As in 2011, there was no interaction between date and treatment for mealybug counts, but both date and treatment were significant (P < 0.05).
 The difference in dates was due to small peaks at the beginning of the trial and a peak that happened after 5 July.
-Although the difference between spirotetramat and dinotefuran was small (\sim 1.2 mealybugs per vine), it was significant (P < 0.05), and vines treated with dinotefuran harbored lower number of mealybugs per vine.
+Although the difference between spirotetramat and dinotefuran was small (~1.2 mealybugs per vine), it was significant (P < 0.05), and vines treated with dinotefuran harbored lower number of mealybugs per vine.
 In 2013, the initial mealybug population was counted, and we found that there was significant difference among treatments.
 Vines treated with Movento resulted in significantly lower initial mealybug population (P < 0.05) than Scorpion-treated vines.
 This indicates a potential carry-over effect from Movento application, which is a systemic insecticide.

-In 2013, a new trial was initiated at the same plot to examine the effects of Assail, M-Pede, and a control (no spray) (Fig. 6).
+In 2013, a new trial was initiated at the same plot to examine the effects of Assail, M-Pede, and a control (no spray) (Fig. 4).
 Overall mealybug counts were low throughout the season, and we did not find significant differences among treatments; however, we can observe the same bimodal trend as in AHS AREC result.
 When we compared the effect of treatment, there was no significant difference (P < 0.05) among treatments.
-This trial is being repeated this year (2014) and is underway with similarly low levels of mealybugs.
+This trial was repeated in 2014; however, the mealybug population at the location was very low, probably reflecting a very cold winter condition.

-Figure 6: Effect of insecticide treatments on mealybug population, Orange, VA Chardonnay 2013
+Figure 4: Effect of insecticide treatments on mealybug population, Orange, VA Chardonnay 2013

 In addition to the Chardonnay vineyard trial, we are conducting another study nearby vineyard, which is also located in Orange County, VA.
 Here, we have been testing 1) Lorsban High applied at dormant, 2) Lorsban low rate applied in-season, 3) Baythroid applied in-season, 4) Movent applied in-season, 5) Scorpion applied in-season, and 6) untreated check.
-Although 2012-13 seasons have been low mealybug seasons, the total number of mealybugs counted during the season showed that Baythroid treatment and untreated check resulted in higher number of mealybugs than other treatments, indicating once again the negative impact of in-season broad-spectrum insecticide application to mealybug populations.
-This experiment is also in its last season of study and mealybug counts have been ongoing since June.
+Although 2012-13 seasons have been low mealybug seasons, the total number of mealybugs counted during the season showed that Baythroid treatment and untreated check resulted in higher number of mealybugs than other treatments, indicating once again the negative impact of in-season broad-spectrum insecticide application to mealybug populations (Fig. 5).

-Figure 7.
+Figure 5.
 Effect of insecticide treatment on mealybug population, Orange, VA, 2013.